grammyjs/website/site/docs/plugins/ratelimiter.md

   .withKeyPrefix("search");
 ```

-::: danger Use unique prefixes for independent rules
+::: danger USE UNIQUE PREFIXES FOR INDEPENDENT RULES
 Two independent rules that share both a storage engine and the same strategy key namespace can overwrite or misinterpret one another's state.

 ratelimiter warns when you build a rule without an explicit key prefix.